tansaku/Octocat/branch.md

-Explain what a branch is, in your own words
+Shouldn't you be working this out in your own words? :-)